-This is not surprising because this great oolong was lightly fermented and also a little roasted.
+This is not surprising since this great oolong was slightly fermented and also a little roasted.

-Due to the roasting process, the rolled tea leaves also appear brown in color.
+Due to the roasting process, the rolled tea leaves also appear brownish in color.

-Since this great Tie Guan Yin is cultivated in one of the highest tea gardens in Taiwan in the Lishan growing area, this rare tea can only be harvested once a year due to the slow growth.
-In order to achieve the desired taste result, wait until the tea leaves have taken on a slightly larger shape.
-You also leave a small tip of the "trunk" on the leaves.
+Since this Great Tie Guan Yin is cultivated in one of the highest tea gardens in Taiwan in the Lishan cultivation area, this rare tea can only be harvested once a year due to its slow growth.
+In order to achieve the desired taste result, you wait until the tea leaves have taken on a slightly larger shape.
+A small tip of the "stem base" is also left on the leaves.

-the taste of this TGY is very tangy and reminiscent of buckwheat and dried apricots and light honey notes in the finish
+the taste of this TGY is very sparkling and reminiscent of buckwheat and dried apricots and light notes of honey in the finish

-- Growing area: Taiwan - Lishan mountain region at 2600 meters
+- Cultivation area: Taiwan - Lishan mountain region at 2600 meters

 - Variety: Tie Guan Yin